-At the slight stiffening she sensed in him, she smiled and licked rain off her lips, sweet and lush.
+At the slight stiffening she sensed in him, she smiled and licked rain off her lips, sweet and lush, happier now that she had a victim for her rancor.
 Weir got your tongue, you gray puckus?

 How does your healer fare, Little One?
 Do you believe she will be safe behind walls forever?

-A pause, then: Your time is short, Little One.
-Think long on which side you would stand on when the world splits.
+A pause, making Ara wonder if he ever did miss the physical form of her mother, then: Your time is short, Little One.
+Think long on which side you would stand when the world splits.

-Ara shot back a response chock-full of weir-shit and color, but his presence in her mind had already faded.
+Ara shot back a response chock-full of weir-shit and color, but his presence in her mind cooled and faded.

-She stuck her tongue out at him, instead, though her tension didn’t drain away.
-The bastard who still held captive her mother’s soul had been plotting machinations in his stormy corner of the world for years, and now he was about to unleash them.
+She stuck her tongue out at him instead, although her tension didn’t drain away.
+The bastard who held captive her mother’s soul had been plotting machinations in his stormy corner of the world for years, and now he was about to unleash them.